RichardPoes/Blog/content/posts/starting-dishwasher-automatically/index.md

 </table>
 ```

-This would render in a table looking somewhat like **Table ??**, as shown below.
+This would render in a table looking somewhat like {{< cref-tab id="tab:ex-pricing" >}}, as shown below.

+{{< table caption="Example of pricing data" id="tab:ex-pricing">}}
 | Period     | Today €/kWh average 0.23379 | Tomorrow €/kWh average 0.27562 |
 |------------|-----------------------------|--------------------------------|
 | 00 - 01 hr | 0.17505                     | 0.25571                        |
 | 01 - 02 hr | 0.16766                     | 0.25185                        |
+{{< /table >}}

+We immediately realized we could scrape the data from that webpage.
+Of course, VrijOpNaam would not be too keen on that, so we had to make sure we did not query the pricing website too much.
+So the idea was to create a local webserver which would cache the pricing data for us.
+It would only fetch new prices at VrijOpNaam once or twice a day and we could let Home Assistant query the data at will.

+# Automating the VrijOpNaam login process

 ```yaml
 sensor: